Convert ODT to JSON

 Q: Are tables converted to JSON arrays?

 A: Yes, tables are converted to arrays of objects.
 Each row becomes an object with column headers as keys.
-This makes table data easy to process, filter, and query programmatically.
+This makes table data easy to process, filter, and query programmatically in any language.

 Q: What happens to images in the document?

-A: Images can be handled in several ways: referenced by filename, converted to base64 data URLs, or omitted.
-Base64 encoding allows embedding images directly in JSON but increases file size by ~33%.
+A: Images can be handled in several ways depending on the converter settings: referenced by filename, converted to base64 data URLs, or omitted.
+Base64 encoding allows embedding images directly in JSON but increases file size by approximately 33%.

 Q: How do I validate the JSON output?

-A: Use online validators like JSONLint, or validate programmatically: JavaScript's JSON.parse(), Python's json.loads(), or IDE plugins.
-VS Code, WebStorm, and most editors provide built-in JSON validation.
+A: Use online validators like JSONLint, or validate programmatically with JavaScript's JSON.parse(), Python's json.loads(), or IDE plugins.
+VS Code, WebStorm, and most modern editors provide built-in JSON validation and formatting.

 Q: What's the difference between JSON and XML?